imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Notes

-- Your installation may already have a special group intended for this purpose so check first.
+- Your installation may have already done this, or may already have a special group intended for this purpose so check first.
   - Debian creates the `sudo` group
   - RedHat creates the `wheel` group